shreeti-patel/package-optimizer/README.md

 - [ ] Write tests for backend if feeling it
 - [ ] Review code base
 - [X] Make front -end look nice
+- [ ] Add a "clear all" button to clear all products and boxes from the input form

 How is it finding a smallest box?
 - Greedy Algorithm